dreamfactorysoftware/platform-wiki/setup-guide/common/IAM-setup.md

 Click _Download Credentials_ to save these credentials locally.
 Then click _Close Window_.

-Now, provide the following details in a secure way (**not** via email) to whoever is setting up Snowplow for you:
+Now, provide the following details in a secure way - **not** via email - to whoever is setting up Snowplow for you:

 * Login URL: [https://snplow.signin.aws.amazon.com/console](https://snplow.signin.aws.amazon.com/console)
 * Username: `snowplow`